 On June 11, 2018, the Southern Prairie Community Care Board voted to earmark \$3 million of available fund balance for the participating counties that vote to join into PrimeWest Health.
-The funding will likely be distributed toward the end of 2019.
+The funding will likely be distributed toward the end of 2022.

-In 2019, the Southern Prairie Community Care Board explored terminating the joint powers agreement.
-The Board is currently reviewing possible resolutions for dissolution and scheduling a date of termination of operations.
-They anticipate termination to be December 31, 2021.
+In 2019, the Southern Prairie Community Care Board explored terminating the joint powers agreement and continues to consider possible dissolution.
+The Board approved termination of all staff prior to December 31, 2019, and plans for minimal activity until operations cease.
+The Board currently anticipates termination to be December 31, 2022.